ryandhasgit/Comedy/Headlines/Moved.md

 to fight or flight: a quiz

+updated list of what you can’t yell in a crowded theatre

 hey doc it’s me achilles and uhhhh which heel was it again

 a plea to stop letting kids swim in the river styx